Skip to main content

 Malware Detection Platform Feed Query

-This query returns a list of malware samples optionally filtered by platform since the requested timestamp.
+This query returns a list of malware samples, optionally filtered by platform, since the requested timestamp.

 GET /api/feed/malware/detection/platform/v1/query/{time_format}/{time_value}?platform={platform_name}&[platform={platform_name}...]&[format=xml|json|tsv][&rescans_included=false|true][&sample_available=false|true][&limit=N]